 Looking for Free Things to do in Cape May, New Jersey with Kids.
-Here are a few family-friendly activities to add to your end of summer bucket list.
-Nestled in the heart of historic Cape May New Jersey, are wondering memory making activities to experience with the kids.
+Here are a few family-friendly activities to add to your end of the summer bucket list.
+Nestled in the heart of historic Cape May New Jersey, are wondering memory-making activities to experience with the kids.

 Play at Sunset Beach, our favorite beach to collect “diamonds” (polished pebbles).
 In all different shapes, sizes, and colors, these “Cape May diamonds” are a real treat for the kids and the grownups – and especially for out-of-towners.
 Once you polish and clean the pebbles up they really do look like diamonds!